GitLab Sensor User Guide

 Binary Files

-• Description: While the sensor scans files, opaque binary blobs without recognized headers may not be deeply analyzed.
+While the Sensor scans files, opaque binary blobs without recognized headers may not be deeply analyzed.

 • 401 Unauthorized